charles-p-howe/goquery/readme.md

-# goquery is a small library to simplify commodity database oprations.
+# goquery is a small library to simplify commodity database operations.

 ## Warning: This library is in an experimental phase